 • Use detailed historical data to support new energy saving investment decisions.

 Using a variety of sensors feeding data to central dashboards Summit is able to:

 • Alert maintenance teams when a motor exceeds pre-set vibration levels.

 • Provide alerts when water pressures move out of normal operating parameters, eg on heat exchangers and water filtration units.

 • Identify amp levels that exceed normal operating levels for preventive maintenance. e.g. vacuum pumps working harder than normal can indicate vacuum issues to investigate before system failures.
 Or a granulator with an upward curve on its amp readings suggest blade health issues.

 These examples are starting points.
 Summit have sensors to measure just about anything in the plastics factory from temperatures, pressures, vibrations, and power consumption through to buildings management, asset tracking, weather stations, legionella control and even people monitoring.

-For further information, please contact our IoT product manager Jem Hudson: email@example.com
+For further information on Summit Vision, please contact our IoT product manager Jem Hudson: email@example.com